Contracting in Thailand: A Guide for International Contractors

 What are the social security contributions in Thailand?

-Social security contributions in Thailand are quite low, at 5% of salary up to a maximum of THB 750 per month (about USD $25).
+Social security contributions in Thailand are quite low, at 5% of salary up to a maximum of THB 750 per month (about $25).
 The employer and government contribute an equal amount as well.

 Can I work remotely for a company in Thailand from my home country?

-The travel restrictions due to the pandemic have forced many contractors to work remotely from their home country.
+The travel restrictions due to the pandemic have forced many contractors to work remotely from their home countries.
 You may find it advantageous to begin working with a Thai client remotely, and then when restrictions loosen you could apply for a work permit.
 This gives you a chance to demonstrate your value and skills without the need to travel, which could translate into an on-site position in the future.

 How do I stay compliant while contracting in Thailand?